Infinite-FDU/OptiPrompt/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-Welcome to the **Infinit FDU Chatbot** project, your gateway to a world of intelligent conversation and assistance! 🤖✨
+Welcome to the **OptiPrompt** project, your gateway to a world of intelligent conversation and assistance! 🤖✨

-The **Infinit FDU Chatbot** is an innovative chatbot powered by state-of-the-art natural language processing models.
+The **OptiPrompt** is an innovative chatbot powered by state-of-the-art natural language processing models.
 Whether you're seeking answers, code optimization suggestions, or even help with refining your questions, our chatbot is here to assist you effectively.
 Designed for a variety of use cases, from code optimization to language model guidance, it's your go-to AI assistant.

 Our project leverages the latest advancements in language modeling technology and provides you with a seamless conversational experience.
 Engage in productive discussions, refine your queries, and harness the power of AI to enhance your workflow.

-Get ready to embark on an exciting journey with the **Infinit FDU Chatbot**.
+Get ready to embark on an exciting journey with the **OptiPrompt**.
 Explore its capabilities, improve your communication, and boost your productivity.
 It's more than just a chatbot; it's your AI companion in the world of natural language understanding and generation.

-Start your conversation with the **Infinit FDU Chatbot** today and elevate your interactions to the next level! 🚀🤖
+Start your conversation with the **OptiPrompt** today and elevate your interactions to the next level! 🚀🤖

 <p align="right">(<a href="#readme-top">back to top</a>)</p>